walkline/TTWKActivityIndicator/README.md

     ];
     ```

- - then transfer it into your image using `setToGroupOrImage:` method:
+ - then transfer it into your group or image using its `setToGroupOrImage:` method:

     ```objective-c
     // Assuming self.activityIndicator is an instance of WKInterfaceImage or WKInterfaceGroup